VRChat: Hardware support

 VRChat supports Microsoft Windows (PC), Android, and iOS platforms.
 Content such as worlds and avatars can be built for one or more platforms to support cross-platform play; due to hardware limitations, content for mobile platforms must be optimized within specific constraints.

-VRChat supports major PC virtual reality platforms such as Oculus Rift, Meta Quest (via Quest Link or streaming apps such as Virtual Desktop), and SteamVR (including the HTC Vive and Valve Index among others).
+VRChat supports major PC virtual reality platforms such as Meta Quest (via Quest Link or streaming apps such as Virtual Desktop) and SteamVR (including the HTC Vive and Valve Index among others).
 There are two versions of VRChat for mobile devices; one is designed for Android-based standalone VR headsets, including Meta Quest, Pico 4, and HTC Vive XR Elite.
 Mobile app versions of VRChat for Android and iOS exited beta in October 2025; these versions utilize touchscreen controls, and offer access to social features and push notifications from groups.

 Finger tracking and gesture recognition is supported on controllers such as the Index Controller and Oculus Touch, allowing users' finger movements to be reflected by their avatar, and hand poses to trigger linked animations (such as a corresponding facial expressions).
-VRChat also supports SteamVR and OSC full-body tracking for motion capture, typically by using HTC's Vive Tracker peripherals or alternative devices such as the Kinect, Virtual Desktop, or inertial measurement unit (IMU)-based trackers such as SlimeVR.
+VRChat also supports SteamVR and OSC full-body tracking for motion capture, including tracker peripherals utilizing SteamVR base stations (i.e. HTC Vive Trackers), inertial measurement unit (IMU)-based trackers such as SlimeVR, and Kinect among others.
 The Vive XR Elite version of VRChat supports the Vive Ultimate Tracker accessory.

 Community

 VRChats popularity has been attributed to use by YouTubers and Twitch streamers.
 VRChat has spawned media such as a weekly newspaper in its forums, and talk shows and podcasts dedicated to a discussion of the game.
 After an initial wave of viral popularity upon its release, the platform saw a steady increase in concurrent users with the onset of the COVID-19 pandemic and direct quarantine policies.
 There were recorded spikes in viewership of VRChat-related Twitch streams in mid-2020 and September 2020.
 The service reported a record of over 24,000 concurrent users over the Halloween weekend (with over half using it on a VR platform), spurred by holiday events and the recent release of the Oculus Quest 2.
 On December 31, 2020, the service recorded a then-record of over 40,000 concurrent users for New Year's Eve, to the point that it experienced a major outage around midnight ET due to a security provider having mistaken the surge as a denial-of-service attack.
+By 2025, it was reported by VRChat staff that the platform regularly averaged around 120,000 concurrent users on weekends.
+A concurrent user record was set on New Year's Eve 2025–26, peaking at nearly 149,000 users around midnight CT on January 1, 2026, and a "surprisingly high" figure of Japanese users.